Cheeky looking cockatoo

 Treats:

 Forge Farm Vets is set up as a large-animal practice: the clinic website describes services for farm and equine clients, including advising on healthcare for a herd, flock, or horse.
 The site also states the team is backed by a full array of diagnostic equipment.
 Clinic data additionally lists emergency veterinary services, but the specific out-of-hours arrangements aren’t described in the website summary provided.
-Ownership/group affiliation isn’t stated in the information available to us.

 Page 3 of 3